Marvel Cinematic Universe tie-in comics: Marvel's Doctor Strange Prelude Infinite Comic – The Zealot (2016)

 This Prelude Infinite Comic, centered on Kaecilius, was released on September 7, 2016.

 Marvel's Black Panther Prelude (2017)

 This comic tells the story of how T'Challa first became the Black Panther, protector of the isolationist country Wakanda, a story not yet told in the MCU.

 The comic is set nearly a decade before the film Black Panther, around the end of the first Iron Man film, and reveals that T'Challa has been acting as the Black Panther since then, making him that hero for almost a decade before his film introduction in Captain America: Civil War.

 Marvel's Avengers: Infinity War Prelude (2018)

 The first comic tells the present whereabouts of all the Avengers after the events of Civil War and Thor: Ragnarok.

-The second comic gives us an overview of the whereabouts of all the Infinity Stones shown in the MCU thus far, leading to Avengers: Infinity War.
+The second comic provides an overview of the whereabouts of all the Infinity Stones shown in the MCU up to that point, leading to Avengers: Infinity War.